Jakob Fugger: Fugger chapel in the Annakirche

 Together with his brother Ulrich and on behalf of his deceased brother Georg, Jakob Fugger founded the Fugger chapel in the Carmelite monastery's St. Anna church located in Augsburg.
-It also became the burial place of the three brothers.
+It became the burial place of the three brothers and the two nephews Raymund Fugger and Hieronymus Fugger (1499–1538).

 Construction began in 1509 and was finished in 1512.
 The chapel was modeled after Italian burial chapels with clear influences out of Venice and Rome, thereby becoming Germany's first renaissance construction.
 The interior was designed with the help of many notable German artists of the time, such as Albrecht Dürer, Hans Burgkmair, Jörg Breu the Elder and Hans Daucher.
-The church later became Protestant which is why only two other members of the Fugger family are buried there.
 The building is thought to have been built in preparation for Fugger's elevation into nobility and to distance himself from the local Patricians.
 Furthermore, it was a medium to preserve the name and memory of Fugger in the style of the Italian "Memoria" architecture.

+In 1518 the chapel was consecrated to the patron saint of Jesus Christ in the altar sacrament, the Holy Virgin Mary and the Evangelist Matthew and has remained a consecrated Catholic place of worship to this day.
+When St. Anne's Church became Protestant in 1548, the Fugger Chapel remained Catholic because the Fugger Foundation continued to look after it and contributed to the upkeep of the church.
+This is how the remarkable fact came about that part of the church is denominationally different from the rest, and that the burial place of the Fugger family, who are considered strictly Catholic, is now in a Protestant church.

 Fuggerhäuser in Augsburg

 The Fugger family already owned two houses in Augsburg in prominent locations when Jakob Fugger built the Fuggerhäuser near the wine-market (now Maximilianstraße) from 1512 to 1515.
-Builder of this Residence was most likely Hans Hiebe.
+The Builder of this Residence was most likely Hans Hiebe.
 Inside the Fuggerhäuser, the Damenhof (Ladies courtyard) was modeled after the florencian style grand courtyards, thus becoming Germany's first secular renaissance building.
 The complex was expanded once more in 1523 to accommodate the receiving of illustrious guests.
 The Fuggerhäuser were the private residence and administrative center of Jakob Fugger and his wife Sybille Fugger-Arzt.

 Later members of the Fugger family enlarged the complex several times.
 The complex was mostly destroyed during air raids on Augsburg in World War II and rebuilt in a simplified way in 1955.
 The courtyards and several other rooms however are still in their original state.
 The houses are still owned by the Fugger family, partly being used to house the Fürst Fugger Privatbank.

 St.-Moritz-Prädikatur-Stiftung

 In 1515 Jakob Fugger advocated for an improved sermon in the church of his parish St. Moritz.
-In 1517 Pope Leo X issued a papal bull granting Fugger and his heirs the Patronage to the church and being able to choose the priest.
-The foundation still exists and the Fugger family still recommends the priest.
+In 1517 Pope Leo X issued a papal bull granting Fugger and his heirs the patronage to the church and being able to choose the priest.
+The foundation still exists and the Fugger family still recommends the priests.